Evolutionary psychology: Psychology of religion

-Adaptationist perspectives on religious belief suggest that, like all behavior, religious behaviors are a product of the human brain.
-As with all other organ functions, cognition's functional structure has been argued to have a genetic foundation, and is therefore subject to the effects of natural selection and sexual selection.
+Adaptationist perspectives on religious belief suggest that, like all behavior, religious beliefs are a product of the human brain.
+As with all other organ functions, cognition's functional structure has been argued to have a genetic foundation and is therefore subject to the effects of natural selection and sexual selection.
 Like other organs and tissues, this functional structure should be universally shared amongst humans and should have solved important problems of survival and reproduction in ancestral environments.
-However, evolutionary psychologists remain divided on whether religious belief is more likely a consequence of evolved psychological adaptations, or a byproduct of other cognitive adaptations.
+However, evolutionary psychologists remain divided on whether religious belief is more likely a consequence of evolved psychological adaptations or a byproduct of other cognitive adaptations.

 Coalitional psychology

-Coalitional psychology is an approach to explain political behaviors between different coalitions and the conditionality of these behaviors in evolutionary psychological perspective.
+Coalitional psychology is an approach to explaining political behaviors among different coalitions and the conditionality of these behaviors in an evolutionary psychological perspective.
 This approach assumes that since human beings appeared on the earth, they have evolved to live in groups instead of living as individuals to achieve benefits such as more mating opportunities and increased status.
 Human beings thus naturally think and act in a way that manages and negotiates group dynamics.

 Coalitional psychology offers falsifiable ex ante prediction by positing five hypotheses on how these psychological adaptations operate: